euccas/Udacity-VR/notes/Project-Notes.md

   - For the left eye Camera, set Position X = -0.32
   - For the right eye Camera, set the Position X = 0.32

+What is LSD?

+- LSD is Lens Separation Distance.
+It represents the distance of two eyes.
+- 1/2 LSD is the distance between nose and one eye.
+- Different devices have different LSD.
+Typical LSD for Google Cardboards is 64 mm.

 #### 2. Implement Head Rotation

 - Create a C# script (eg. HeadRotation.cs)